OddMerchantStudios/KirillChugunovRepo/README.md

 * The engineers use both quantitative and qualitative information (i.e. what their members are doing in the app, what are they giving as feedback already, and what are some open needs they have) which helps them better understand the member and where the team should focus.

-* For instanse, Senior Staff Engineer, Donald Cestnik has this to say about prioritizing certain security aspects, which were addressed because of the analysis above:
+* For instanse, Senior Staff Engineer, Donald Cestnik has this to say about prioritizing certain security aspects, which were addressed because customer data analysis was utilized:
 "_Accurately identifying fraud and providing risk scoring keeps our costs down and boosts trust._"